Similar Deals Today

 As mentioned earlier, the Aspire 5 uses an integrated GPU, which I can’t recommend for intense gaming.
 You’re only getting away with basic games like Minecraft, but if you need something affordable for gaming and work, our Editors’ Choice for budget gaming laptops, the Asus TUF A15 FA506IH-AS53 is worth a look.

 The Aspire 5 comes with a 45Wh 3-cell Li-ion battery, that Acer claims to have eight hours of battery life.
 However, on continuous web surfing over Wi-Fi at 150 nits of brightness, the much you’re getting is 6 hours 58 minutes, which is slightly below the 9:23 mainstream laptop average.
 Still, that’s enough juice for a day at work or college before you need to hook it up to a power source.

-However, if you’re looking for more processing power longer battery life and a better screen.
-We’d recommend the AMD Ryzen 7-powered Asus Swift 3 (SF314-42-R9YN), that is both portable and powerful but van be had at a very reasonable price.
+However, if you’re looking for more processing power longer battery life, and a better screen.
+We’d recommend the AMD Ryzen 7-powered Acer Swift 3 (SF314-42-R9YN), which is both portable and powerful but can be had at a very reasonable price.

 That said, if all you need is a laptop that can handle remote or in-person learning and work on a budget, the Acer Aspire 5 A515-55-378V is one of the few solid choices around.

 The Acer Aspire 5 A515-55-378V is a straightforward, capable laptop that can handle remote or in-person learning and work, without sacrificing portability at a very reasonable price

 - Impressive battery life

 - Fingerprint reader